You are now leaving the Lilly Medical website

 What should a patient do if they miss a dose of Zepbound® (tirzepatide)?

-If a dose is missed, it should be administered as soon as possible within 4 days (96 hours) after the missed dose.
+If a dose is missed, it should be administered as soon as possible within 4 days.
+If more than 4 days have passed, skip the missed dose and take the next dose on the regularly scheduled day.
+In each case, resume regular dosing schedule thereafter.

 See important safety information, including boxed warning, in the attached prescribing information.